jamescowens/Boxel-Demo/README.md

 gulp build
 gulp serve:dist
 ```
 A web browser should open up with a login page.

 This is the front-end for your boxel app.

-Video captured here can be boxelized and  streamed to clients -- including Minecraft servers.
+Video captured here can be "boxelized" and streamed to clients -- including Minecraft servers.
 In order to boxelize and stream the video you'll need to set up the rest of the Boxel stack.

-In order to do this, we'll use [docker-machine](https://github.com/docker/machine) and create a [Docker](https://github.com/docker/docker) host.
+We'll use [docker-machine](https://github.com/docker/machine) and create a [Docker](https://github.com/docker/docker)
+host where we can run Boxel and its dependencies.

 Install docker-machine and create a host by following the instructions [here](https://github.com/docker/machine).